 - Recommendation letter by an Incubator by GOI

-- Recommendation letter by an Incubator recognised by GOI
+- Recommendation letter by an Incubator recognized by GOI

 - Is funded by an Incubation Fund/Angel Fund/Private Equity Fund/ Accelerator/ Angel Network